For full information on the EDEN concept and benefits, please click here.

 Upon successful completion of the seminar , the participants will be given a certificate of attendance and granted 4 ECTS.

-Interested doctoral students should register online (and add the required documents) no later than March 20, 2021.
+Interested doctoral students should register online (and add the required documents).
 Besides doctoral students, other researchers may participate.
 The number of participants will be limited to create a stimulating environment.
 The selection among the applicants will be conducted by the Institute’s Faculty.
 They will review the following documents which should necessarily complement each application form:

 TIME AND LOCATION